smkent/monoscad/modular-hose/README.md

 ## Features

-This model was built with sizing based on the smallest interior diameter, such as where the two halves of a segment join at the center:
+This model was built with configurable sizing based on the smallest interior diameter, such as where the two halves of a segment join at the center:

 ![Measurement demo](images/readme/demo-measurement.png)